-THE DISCREET CHARM OF THE BOURGEOISIE — CLASSIC FILM PICK
+THE DISCREET CHARM OF THE BOURGEOISIE — THE CRITERION COLLECTION

 A wealthy couple, Alice and Henri Sénéchal (Stephane Audran and Jean Pierre-Cassel), are surprised by the arrival of their four dinner guests on the wrong night.
 The six friends set off together in search of a civilized meal but are thwarted at every turn.
 A visit to a familiar restaurant turns into a wake for the former owner, whose corpse occupies an adjacent room.
 At another would-be feast, a curtain is pulled back to reveal an audience watching the hungry diners who sit at a table onstage for an unannounced theatrical presentation.